Don’t think about a pink elephant.

 If you want an AI to avoid something, consider not mentioning it at all.
 State what you want as if the alternative never existed.

 Your prompt is the model’s context.
-Every concept you introduce will participate in generation.
-Choose your concepts deliberately.
+Every concept you put in it will participate in generation, whether you wanted it to or not.

-The best instruction for “don’t think about a pink elephant” is to never mention elephants, pink, or thinking.
-Just describe the grey rhinoceros you actually wanted.
+The best instruction for “don’t think about a pink elephant” is to never bring up elephants at all.
+Describe the grey rhinoceros you actually wanted.